Thuynh808/azure-release-verifier/README.md

 This project implements a **realistic, enterprise-grade release verification platform** on Microsoft Azure.
 The platform is designed to validate the health, correctness, and performance of an internal application after deployment using automated verification, scalable execution, and audit-ready evidence.

-The solution is **infrastructure-first and operations-focused**, intentionally avoiding unnecessary application complexity.
-It mirrors how platform, cloud, and reliability teams validate internal services in production environments.

-The system continuously verifies a deployed API, scales verification workloads during release bursts, securely stores immutable verification evidence, and enforces identity and access controls.

 >This project intentionally focuses on verification correctness, scalability, and security.
 Alerting, dashboards, and CI/CD integration are considered follow-on enhancements and are out of scope for the initial platform.

 ## High-Level Purpose